Clarkson-Applied-Data-Science/2024_ia651_gyimah/README.md

 | Non-Pop RF                | 0.87     | 0.87 | 0.91        | 0.78    |

-In binary mode the Logistic Regression pipeline actually edges out XGBoost on the pathogenic class (0.84 vs 0.81 F1), tying on overall accuracy (89 %).
+In binary mode the Logistic Regression pipeline actually edged out XGBoost on the pathogenic class (0.84 vs 0.81 F1), tying on overall accuracy (89 %).
 XGBoost remains competitive on accuracy and group-fairness, but if pathogenic recall is your priority, LR is preferable here.

 ### 8.2 Confusion matrices
 | Multiclass | Binary |